"

 John puts the base of a 13-ft ladder feet from the wall of his house.
 How far up the wall does the ladder reach?

-A picture of a house is shown.
-There is a ladder leaning against the side of the house.
-The ladder is labeled 13 feet.
-The horizontal distance from the ladder's base to the house is labeled 5 feet.
+A 13 foot ladder leans on the side of the house.
+The horizontal distance from the ladder's base to the house is 5 feet.

 Show Solution